 Testing a prototype for each stage of design is important to understand how the platform will work and fine-tune it for the best user experience.

 Step 5.
-Build an MVP
+SaaS MVP Development

 A minimum viable product (MVP) is a product with the minimum functionality that you can release to the public.
 An MVP serves several purposes: